of business leaders can't confidently prove how their AI decisions are made, or who is accountable for them.

 Take the free three-minute audit, or book a short call.

-Our programmes draw on established research across behavioural science, adult learning theory, reflective practice, habit formation, leadership development and emerging AI governance literature.
+Our programmes draw on established research across behavioural science, adult learning theory, reflective practice, habit formation, leadership development and emerging AI governance practice.

 You can explore the research and learning science behind our approach in our Research and Learning Science sections.